sethbrasile/personal-blog/content/about.md

 searchHidden = true
 +++

 To some extent, this is just my ([Seth Brasile](/authors/seth-brasile)) personal blog.
-I write about software development, programming languages, and computer science.
+I write about stuff for my youtube channels, software development, programming languages, and computer science.
 I also write about things that generally interest me such as general technology, science, music production, and making stuff.

-Sometimes some of my friends will write guest posts.
+Sometimes some of my friends might write guest posts.
 I'm interested in new contributors, so if you're interested in writing a guest post, please reach out to me.

-Youtube:
+## Youtube channels

 byteMyCache: [@byteMyCache](https://www.youtube.com/@byteMyCache)